kasun07/SQL-Project01/starting_with_questions.md

 United States,New York,2,GGOEGAAX0104,Google Men's 100% Cotton Short Sleeve Hero Tee White

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**

+Assume - revenue is total_transaction_revenue not the product_revenue in all_sessions table

 SQL Queries:
 ```SQL